Greekforce1821/Semaphores_Processes/README.md

 ## Features

-**Helper** provides the following features:
+**Semaphores_Processes** provides the following features:

- - Display the contents of a given file sorted on the standard output.
+ - Display on standard output, and in a file, 3 different messages from 3 processes with the 2nd process appearing at most once more than the 1st and the 1st process appearing at most once more than the 3rd.
  -  Easy error detection.

 ## Requirements